-We have \$3.7 million of deferred consideration related to minimum royalty payments that were included in the initial measurement of consideration transferred for the GLOPERBA license (see Note 3 titled "Acquisitions" to our consolidated financial statements included elsewhere in this prospectus for additional information).
-Deferred consideration minimum royalty payments begin the first full quarter following June 14, 2023.
+We have \$3.7 million of deferred consideration related to minimum royalty payments that were included in the initial measurement of consideration transferred for the GLOPERBA license.
+Deferred consideration minimum royalty payments will begin in the first full quarter following June 14, 2023.